I’ve designed the worlds smallest fully featured ESP32 development board and it’s called TinyPICO.

 4MB PSRAM mounted on the bottom

-Solder jumper on the back to enable/disable APA102 for low power mode
+Solder jumper on the back to enable/disable power to the PSRAM

 Dual purpose JST connector pads on the bottom (Supports both JST PH & MicroBlade)